 The scientific work of the Competence Center CHASE GmbH is organized in Multi-Firm Projects that are grouped into three different Areas which are also linked to each other.
 These Areas are: Process Digitalization (Area 1), Process Intensification (Area 2) as well as Circular Process Streams (Area 3).
 In the Multi-Firm Projects of each Area the participating companies are working together with the scientific partners to advance on applied topics of relevance to several industrial partners.
 These topics are supported by a Strategic Project from each Area, where the scientific partners concentrate work on more fundamental aspects of CHASE related research topics.
 As CHASE develops in the upcoming years it is planned to advance these topics also into Multi-Firm Projects.

-Overall scientific lead: Prof. Christian Paulik
+Overall scientific lead: Univ.-Prof. DI Dr. Christian Paulik

 is the opportunity front of Europe, a once-in-a-generation chance to boost its position in the hyper-connected global marketplace.
 Data, software, robots, connected things and machines will power the new European digital economy in production systems.
 These are the main topics in chemical and physical processing systems where the projects of Area 1 are focusing on.